Jeremiah 51 – A Word of Judgment Against Babylon (Continued)

 a.
 As Babylon has caused the slain of Israel to fall: Jeremiah continues this prominent theme in Jeremiah 50-51.
 Because of what Babylon did to Judah and Jerusalem, judgment would come upon them.

 b.
-Remember the LORD afar off: Knowing the coming judgment upon Babylon, it was right for God’s people to take the warning, to get away from her, and to remember the LORD in humble repentance.
+Remember the Lord afar off: Knowing the coming judgment upon Babylon, it was right for God’s people to take the warning, to get away from her, and to remember the Lord in humble repentance.

 i.
 “The term remember (zakar) generally involves something more than mere mental recall.
 The act of remembering involves an active indentification of one’s whole being with the object of remembering.”
 (Thompson)

 c.
-Shame has covered our faces: Jeremiah described the sense of shame felt by God’s people when strangers invaded and destroyed the sanctuaries of the LORD’s house.
+Shame has covered our faces: Jeremiah described the sense of shame felt by God’s people when strangers invaded and destroyed the sanctuaries of the Lord’s house.
 This was part of the pain of judgment that came upon Judah and Jerusalem.

 i.
 “The lament of verse 51 arises from the fact that the desecration of the Temple appeared to involve Yahweh’s inferiority, but the desolation of Babylon would reveal the utter impotence of her idols.”
 (Cundall)

 d.
-Though Babylon were to mount up to heaven: This is an allusion to the Tower of Babel, constructed as a defence and in defiance against God (Genesis 11:1-9).
+Though Babylon were to mount up to heaven: This is an allusion to the Tower of Babel, constructed as a defense and in defiance against God (Genesis 11:1-9).
 God came against that tower and would come against the height of her strength in Jeremiah’s era and beyond.

 i.
-“The towering ziggurats (cf.NEBtheir high towers) and palaces of Babylon are neither inaccessible nor impregnable, and soon will collapse in ruins.”
+“The towering ziggurats (cf.nebtheir high towers) and palaces of Babylon are neither inaccessible nor impregnable, and soon will collapse in ruins.”
 (Harrison)

 e.
-For the LORD is the God of recompense, He will surely repay: Babylon would receive judgment in a pure form.
+For the Lord is the God of recompense, He will surely repay: Babylon would receive judgment in a pure form.
 The evil they had done to others would be done to them.

 5. (57-58) Babylon’s broken walls.